galaxyproject/gxadmin/docs/README.query.md

 **NOTES**

 This uses the dataset size and the history association in order to calculate total disk usage for a user.
+This is currently limited to the 50 users with the highest storage usage.

 rank  | user id  |  username   |  email      | storage usage
 ----- | -------- | ----------- | ----------- | -------------